rse-ops/landscape/_includes/paper/what-is-devops.md

 {% cite Wikipedia_contributors2021-jt %}.
 Specifically, the primary stated
 reason for foundation of CNCF was to foster community and support around container technologies, which often are the core unit of automation and DevOps practices {% cite Nishanil_undated-fk %}).
-A new term, \"cloud-native\" was coined with this title, which is heavily reliant on DevOps.
-DevOps practices are considered the fundamental base of taking on a cloud-native approach, and another term, \"Cloud Native DevOps\"
+A new term, "cloud-native" was coined with this title, which is heavily reliant on DevOps.
+DevOps practices are considered the fundamental base of taking on a cloud-native approach, and another term, "Cloud Native DevOps"
 {% cite cloud-native-devops-oreilly %} was even coined to specifically refer to the application of DevOps practices to the cloud.
 Since the two are so inexplicably intertwined, for the remainder of this paper, we will refer